Graffioh/graffioh/mds/dump/ai-coding.md

 ## Strides

-In cpp everything is in a plain row layout, and to index inside a multi-dimensional array (a tensor) you need to skip *strides* of dimensions.
+In a plain row layout (*Row-major*, for efficiency) to index inside a multi-dimensional array (a tensor) you need to skip *strides* of dimensions.

 A **stride** is the product of sizes of dimensions to reach our dst.